Environment

 By 2065, when we will celebrate our "Fourth Founding," Fujikura Group will continue to reduce its environmental impact, taking on the challenge of reducing its environmental impact from zero to even negative (having a positive effect on the global environment).

-One of the challenges set by Fujikura Group Long-Term Environmental Vision 2050 is to "challenge ourselves to achieve zero CO2 emissions from our factories by 2050."
-To achieve this, we have set out the roadmap below for reducing CO2 emissions.
-We will promote specific measures such as energy conservation, the introduction of renewable energy, and purchasing environmental value.
+Under the Fujikura Group Long-Term Environmental Vision 2050, one of our key challenges is to “challenge ourselves to achieve zero CO₂ emissions from our factories by 2050.”
+Toward achieving this target, we have established the following roadmap for reducing CO₂ emissions.
+We will promote specific measures, such as energy conservation, the introduction of renewable energy, and the purchasing of environmental value.

 Response to CDP

-Fujikura Group has been responding to CDP since 2012.
-Click here to see the latest score.
+The Fujikura Group has been responding to CDP since 2012.
+Please click here to view the latest score.

-We have organization an environmental subject matter committee to address environmental issues specific to the electric wire industry, such as climate change countermeasures and disposal reduction.
-As for climate change countermeasures, we have set the reduction of energy consumption mainly related to manufacturing metal cables and optical cables, and have set mid- to long-term targets, such as targets for 2030, which are incorporated into the environmental goals of each company.
+To address environmental issues specific to the electric wire industry, such as climate change countermeasures and disposal reduction, the Association has an organization in the form of an environmental subject matter committee.
+Regarding climate change countermeasures, the committee has set medium- to long-term targets, including a target for 2030, focused primarily on reducing energy consumption related to the manufacturing of metal cables and optical cables.
+These targets are incorporated into the environmental goals of each company.